All About Yoga Hand Posture or Hasta Mudras (With Photos)

 Simply put, hand posture is the yogic posturing of the fingers in various ways.
 In yoga, apart from yoga asanas (yogic exercises) and pranayama (yogic breathing exercises), hasta mudras, or hand postures, play an important role.
 In fact, hasta mudra, or hand posture, is a complete science in and of itself.

 The whole universe is made up of five elements: fire, air, space, earth, and water, and likewise, the human body is composed of these five elements.
 The fingers of the hand represent these five elements individually.

 - The thumb represents fire.

-- The 1st finger represents air.
+- The first finger represents air.

 - The middle finger represents space.

-- The ring finger represents earth.
+- The ring finger represents the earth.